gloryofrobots/childtalk/README.md

 childtalk
 ==========

-Simple Smalltalk dialect written on Java for self-education reasons.
+Simple Smalltalk dialect written on Java for self-education reasons.<br />
-Project is not developed now.
+Project do not developed now.

 Childtalk was my first completed interpreter.
 I try to write it in clear and good style, but ,as always, bugs and fixes do their job well.